HomeOnMars/projektoOmnijo/OmniCentro/Bulteno.md

   <span style="color:Beige">Queen Serena</span> herself
   idenfies as only a "part-time" Pastafarian, whatever that means.

-[^Bulteno-Koloroj-Flavgriza]: Beige, symbolizing the harsh unbending reality, where beauty and complexities hidden deep underneath.
+[^Bulteno-Koloroj-Flavgriza]: Beige, symbolizing the harsh Unbending Reality, where beauty and complexities hidden deep underneath.
   <span style="color:Beige">Serena</span>'s first choice was
   Arĝento/Silver (#C0C0C0),
   but she later changed her mind and switched to beige because "it looks prettier".

-[^Bulteno-Koloroj-Bluo]: Blue, symbolizing
+[^Bulteno-Koloroj-Bluo]: Blue, symbolizing Science and Rationality;
-  insights, understanding, and rationality; to see the world as it is.
+  to see the world as it is.

-[^Bulteno-Koloroj-Purpuro]: Purple, as a mixture of pink and blue, symbolizing empathies combined with resolutions; to mould the world into what we desire.
+[^Bulteno-Koloroj-Purpuro]: Purple, as a mixture of pink and blue, symbolizing Engineering and Compassions, aka empathies combined with resolutions;
+  to mould the world into what we desire.

 [^Bulteno-Himno]: The new anthem is hand picked by - you guessed it -